For Tuyet, Katrina, KaSandra, and Luc

 “Ahhhh, yeah, sure, I’ll just be a sec, make yourself at home,” he replied as he sprinted off to wherever he was headed.

 “K,” she said sweet as pie.

 Judy smiled coyly and went on into the lab, this was going to be fun she thought.
 The instant she entered the room and the heavy doors closed behind her she felt it.
 The thermostat read 72 degrees yet she was chilled?
 An air of foreboding surrounded her, why?
-And a familiar clinical smell hung in the air, just like the embalming room at the County morgue where she worked while pursuing her PhD.
-That was weird, all she should smell is pizza she thought looking at the extra large pie from Mario’s setting on an old metal desk.
-It had probably been donated by old man Hughes himself before he went nuts!
-Weird she muttered, as she set down her backpack and walked over to Ernie’s boom box.
+And a familiar clinical smell hung in the air, just like the embalming room at the County morgue where she'd worked while pursuing her PhD.
+That was weird, all she should smell is pizza she thought staring at the extra large pie from Mario’s setting on an old metal desk.
+The old relic had probably been donated by Howard Hughes himself.
+Weird she muttered, as she set her backpack down, and walked over to Ernie’s boom box.
 She cranked up the music up to level six and plopped down into the swivel chair to wait for Ernie.
-The room exploded with noise as “Whole Lotta Love” blared out of the speakers.
+The room exploded with noise as 'Whole Lotta Love' blared out of the speakers.